microsoft/vssetup.powershell/CONTRIBUTING.md

 ## Coding

+This project uses a Git flow model releasing from the `master` branch with development based on and stabilize in the `develop` branch.
+You can view current build status in the [README](README.md) document.

 These cmdlets use the setup configuration API.
 [Documentation][docs] is available on MSDN, as well as [samples][samples] of how the APIs can be used.

 Code analysis and style cop rules are defined for this solution, but are currently not enforced during build for performance reasons or treated as errors.
 This may change in the future.
 Please resolve any build warnings in the code editor or **Error List** window.